 - And making the first item in the navigation a one-click stream listen button

-We also found that page views increased by 7%, indicating that people were consuming more content (but not as much as we hoped for).
+I also found that page views increased by 7%, indicating that people were consuming more content (but not as much as I hoped for).
 This could be attributed to the fact that users were listening to more audio on the site and therefore didn't feel the need to continue browsing.
 A win for the team nevertheless.

 Category templates for deeper diving

-- We wanted to focus users' attention on the two most recent posts from categories as these sections would inevitably not have as much content
+- I wanted to focus users' attention on the two most recent posts from categories as these sections would inevitably not have as much content

-- We weren't as concerned with 'below the fold' scrolling here because we felt safe to assume that if you already clicked into a category, you would be more willing to scroll down and view more content.
+- I wasn't as concerned with 'below the fold' scrolling here because I felt safe to assume that if you already clicked into a category, you would be more willing to scroll down and view more content.

 New Shows directory and Article/episode templates

-As part of the redesign we also had to revamp some of the site's deeper pages like the shows directory, Show template, and episode/article templates.
+As part of the redesign I also had to revamp some of the site's deeper pages like the shows directory, Show template, and episode/article templates.

 The template above would be used for both articles and episodes with some modular components.
 For episodoes with audio pieces attached, a play button would appear in the left column, whereas content without audio no play button would be needed.
 For segments that were part of larger episodes, a small card at the top right would allow users to quick view all segments belong to the single episode.
 For articles without this, the sidebar ad woud simply slide up.